danbev/learning-openssl/README.md

 ```
 (5, 14)
 ```
-This is the public key exponent which we will se later is used as the exponent that we raise the value to be encrypted (m) to:
+This is the public key exponent which we will see later is used as the exponent that we raise the value to be encrypted (m) to:
 ```
 m⁵mod(14) = encrypted value